List of Negima! Magister Negi Magi characters: Sakurako Shiina

-Sakurako Shiina (椎名 桜子, Shīna Sakurako) is student number seventeen in the class, and one of the three cheerleaders along with Madoka and Misa.
+Sakurako Shiina (椎名 桜子, Shiina Sakurako) is student number seventeen in the class, and one of the three cheerleaders along with Madoka and Misa.
 She loves karaoke and her pet cats, Cookie and Biscuit, and is in the lacrosse club.
 She constantly gambles, though she wins very often.
 It appears she has almost supernatural luck, which makes it nearly impossible for her to be wrong when she makes a wild, uninformed guess - when they lost track of the group going to the magical world it fell upon Sakurako to guess the correct direction to take.
 The odds of doing so were about the same as winning the lottery.
 She also managed to guess correctly what was actually in the sky in the recent chapters, saying that the castle in the sky was "A castle from the magic country that suddenly appeared" in a random guess (though Evangeline was thinking how she was spot on).
 She is extremely positive and hyper, often being the first to respond to a question or inquiry, and mixing up words constantly.

 In the first anime series, her hair was shown to be a darker shade of red.
 In Negima?!, it was changed to blonde.